Skip to main content

 (320) 679-1391

-2008 Mahogany Street, Suite 3, Mora, MN 55051
+2008 Mahogany Street, Suite 3

-2026 SWCD Elections [PDF]
+Helpful Guide: 2026 SWCD Elections [PDF]

 What does it take to be a Soil and Water Conservation District Supervisor?

-Soil & Water Conservation Districts are special purpose units of government that manage natural resource programs.
+Soil & Water Conservation Districts are special-purpose units of government that manage natural resource programs.
 Minnesota’s 90 SWCDs cover the entire state; their boundaries usually coincide with the county lines.
 Each SWCD is run by a board of five elected Supervisors.

 To be a supervisor, you need: